sammotea/accidentalCreative/src/markdown/projects/writing/covid/introductionForStrangers.md

 -   At what cost? _and_…
 -   What is unknowable and how should we account for that?

-Getting to the starting line took me ~95,000 words of notes, highlights, and first-pass summaries.
+Getting to the starting line took me ~95,000 words of notes and so, so many exclamations at the dire state of study design and statistical fuckitude.

-To then write the three essays answering the first subquestion took me another 6 months: finding a narrative thread, double-checking my working, estimating my trust in the underlying data, and a long slog of summarising without misleading.

 ---

 My goal was to protect and educate those I love.
 I had a [pretty good track-record](emailWarning).

-I failed as hard as a man could fail.
-My efforts changed nothing but my hair colour.
+I failed.
+I’m pretty certain my Mum never read any of it.

 Oh well.
 [What does Covid do?](symptoms)